jandelgado/lede-dockerbuilder/README.md

 Usage: ./builder.sh COMMAND CONFIGFILE [OPTIONS] COMMAND is one of:
     build-docker-image- just build the docker image
-    build             - build docker image, then start container and build the LEDE image shell             - start shell in docker container CONFIGFILE          - configuraton file to use
+    build             - build docker image, then start container and build the LEDE/OpenWRT image shell             - start shell in docker container CONFIGFILE          - configuraton file to use